 Meetings have hardly ever been anyone’s favorite thing, but today this essential component of almost everyone’s daily grind has become even more exhausting and time-consuming.

 However, even in the face of such tremendous time loss, meetings are worth keeping.
-An IoT-wired smart conference room that seamlessly connects stationary devices such as VoIP phones with the participants’ laptops and mobile devices has the potential to mitigate the shortcomings of the traditional meeting process and facilitate unhindered and efficient collaboration between in-person and remote attendees.
+An IoT-wired smart conference room that seamlessly connects stationary devices such as VoIP system with the participants’ laptops and mobile devices has the potential to mitigate the shortcomings of the traditional meeting process and facilitate unhindered and efficient collaboration between in-person and remote attendees.

 A whiteboard is perhaps the most basic meeting accessory, and the smart meeting room does not shy away from this tool either and even includes its upgraded version.
 An interactive whiteboard wirelessly connects to the speaker’s laptop and projects the computer desktop to the audience, letting presenters share information on the big screen.
 A smart board allows the presenter and their coworkers to easily manipulate the content, writing and drawing upon it with a pen or a stylus or even live-editing the document.